 Streaming ingestion lets you make real-time updates to feature values.
 This method is useful when having the latest available data for online serving is a priority.
 For example, you can ingest streaming event data and, within a few seconds, Vertex AI Feature Store streaming ingestion makes that data available for online serving scenarios.

 You can additionally customize the input (request) and output (response) handling and format to and from your model server using custom prediction routines.

 Turn on automatic scaling

 If you use the online prediction service, in most cases we recommend that you turn on automatic scaling by setting minimum and maximum nodes.
-For more information, see Deploying a model using the Google Cloud Console.
+For more information, see Get predictions for a custom trained model.
 To ensure a high availability service level agreement (SLA), set automatic scaling with a minimum of two nodes.

 To learn more about scaling options, see Scaling machine learning predictions.

 Use Vertex AI Pipelines to orchestrate the ML workflow.